Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Discussion

-where $B(\Breve{\beta})$ is the same quantity as in (\ref{R-breve-beta}), and we can write the other statistics as follows:

-where $H_2=\mathbb{E}_X\left[X^TD^2X\right]$ and $H$ and $D$ are the same as defined in Section~\ref{Semi-supervised GLS-ERM}.
-The result by \cite{groves1969note} implies that the matrix $\mathbb{E}\left[(X^TDX)^{-1} \right] - H^{-1}$ is positive semi-definite.
-Thus, we have: $ v^M_l> v^M_u$, and we conclude that $\alpha^* \in (0,1)$ in this setting, and mixed-SSL is useful in improving predictions.
-This example demonstrates the flexibility of the suggested methodology to fit different scenarios, while following Steps 1 to 4 as mentioned above.

-Based on the theoretical results in this paper, combined with the flexibility illustrated above, we believe that the general approach of mixed-SSL can be relevant for improving many real-life predictive models.
+Based on the theoretical results in this paper, combined with the supporting empirical demonstrations, we believe that the general approach of mixed-SSL can be relevant for improving many real-life predictive models.
 However, the transition from GLM to more complex models is not a minor matter, especially in the context of obtaining rigorous theoretical insights.
 While this is not the main focus of this work, we find it important to demonstrate the applicability of our method to improve modern deep models in Section~\ref{Results-Real}.
-This was done by looking at the last layer of the model as a "remote" linear model with some best mixing ratio that can be estimated with the formulas in this paper.
+This was done by looking at the last layer of the model as a \say{remote} linear model with some best mixing ratio that can be estimated with the formulas in this paper.
 In our experiments, this estimation also turned out to be a useful heuristic measure for the desired mixing ratio of the whole deep model.
-We note that this heuristic approach was inspired by the fact that in Section~\ref{Semi-supervised OLS} the estimator $\ddot{\beta}_{\hat{\alpha}}$ was very useful, although it used the best estimated mixing ratio of $\dot{\beta}_{\hat{\alpha}}$, as a heuristic measure.
-Nevertheless, more detailed theoretical analysis of the characteristics of mixed-SSDL is an important topic for future studies.
-In particular, it is interesting to study different adjustments of unlabeled data integration mechanisms to different classes of models, and identify how the performance changes with the portion of integration.
-We believe that both the theoretical and empirical results in this paper shed some light on this domain of research, and motivate follow-up work.
+We note that this heuristic approach was inspired by the fact that the estimator $\ddot{\beta}_{\hat{\alpha}}$ was very useful, although it used the best estimated mixing ratio of $\dot{\beta}_{\hat{\alpha}}$ as a heuristic measure.